-Princess Diana’s rings and jewellery – where are they now?
-With pictures and plenty of detail, we give you Diana’s 12 most personal, famous and meaningful jewellery items, and reveal who owns them now.
+Princess Diana’s rings and jewellery, where are they now?
+With plenty of pictures and fascinating details, we give you Diana’s 12 most personal, famous and meaningful jewellery items – and reveal who owns them now.

 1. The Initial D Necklace

-When she was a teenager, Lady Diana Spencer often wore an initial necklace with the letter D, as seen in photographs taken during her time working at a Pimlico nursery.
-Later, when she was married to Prince Charles, she often wore the pendant on a more robust collarette necklace.
+When she was a teenager, Lady Diana Spencer often wore an initial necklace with the letter D, as seen in the photo that was taken during her time working at a Pimlico nursery.
+Later, when she was married to Prince Charles, she often wore the same pendant, but on a more robust collarette necklace.

 — Mace (@RoyaleVision) July 25, 2015